 This article is from Attention Deficit Disorder: The Unfocused Mind in Children and Adults by Thomas E. Brown, Ph.D., and published by Yale University Press.
 Reproduced by permission.

-The Truth About ADHD: It’s Not Like Pregnancy
+The Truth About ADHD: It’s Not Black and White

-ADHD is not like pregnancy, where one either does or does not have the characteristics, where there is no “almost” or “a little bit.”
+ADHD is black and white, where one either does or does not have the characteristics, where there is no “almost” or “a little bit.”
 ADHD is more like a mood disorder, which occurs along a continuum of severity.
-Everyone occasionally has symptoms of a depressed mood.
+Everyone occasionally has symptoms of a low mood.
 But it is only when symptoms of a mood disorder significantly interfere with an individual’s activities over a longer time that he is eligible for such a diagnosis.